GOMC-WSU/Workshop/adsorption/CO2_IRMOF_1/CO2_1_bar/README.txt

 ##############################################################################
 #
 # To extract statistical properties, we can use 'awk' command.
-# This command extract and save the number of CO2 molecules.
+# This command extracts the average number of CO2 molecules in the system.

 cat Blk_CO2_IRMOF_1_BOX_0.dat | awk '{print $1, $10 * $19}' > mol_CO2.dat

+# The instantaneous number of CO2 molecules can be extracted via:
+cat output_CO2.log | awk '/STAT_0/ {print $2, $3*$11}'>CO2_fluct.dat

 ##############################################################################
 #
 # You can visualize the output of GOMC in VMD by following command
-# To visualize the argon adsorption, run the following command:
+# To visualize the simulation, run the following command:

 vmd CO2_IRMOF_1_BOX_0.pdb &